The Best Toys for 4 Year Olds

 Search and Find Books

-Figurines are one of our most played with toys.
+Figurines are one of our most played with toys, and will always be put to good use.
 From Bluey and Encanto to Peppa and Toy Story, my girls both love carrying them around and use them with Duplo, Magna-Tiles, and their dollhouse.
 My four-year-old will really play pretend with them now, and gets lost in her own little world with all her favorite characters.
 I used to buy the play sets that go with figurines, but have learned that it’s a lot more fun and magical to create your own world vs. breaking out the Bluey house.
 Although we do have the Encanto house, and the girls love it.
 It’s a balance.
 I prefer smaller play sets (less “stuff”) but figurines seem to be the key to their little hearts.

 Grimm’s Wooden Toys